oracle-livelabs/converged/obaas/deploy-cloudbank/deploy-cloudbank.md

     	successfully deployed
     	```

-		If you'd like to re-deploy the accounts service (if you didn't finish lab 4) you cana re-deploy the Account Service using the following command, make sure you provide the correct path to your JAR file:
+		If you'd like to re-deploy the accounts service (if you didn't finish lab 4) you can re-deploy the Account Service using the following command, make sure you provide the correct path to your JAR file:

 		```shell
     	oractl> <copy>